 My name is Nick Lingerfelt, and I am from Memphis, Tennessee.
 I am pursuing my Bachelor of Arts in Journalism with a minor in Social Media Marketing at the University of Memphis, where I expect to graduate in May 2019.
 I have a GPA of 3.9.

-I have penned a weekly column titled “The tea” for The Daily Helmsman since 2018.
 I reported for the documentary Once More at the River: From MLK to BLM in 2018.
 A short story of mine titled “A Place Beyond the Horizon” was published in Tennessee’s Emerging Writers: An Anthology that year as well.
 I hosted season one of the podcast Mirror Mirror in 2017.
 I got my Google Digital Garage Certification and my Google Analytics Individual Qualification both in 2018, and I am also skilled in Adobe Creative Cloud, basic HTML, Social Media content and technology optimization, and WordPress.

 I received the Kathy Krieger Memorial Scholarship for the 2017-2018 academic year and the Variety Club Robert Johnson Scholarship for the 2018-2019 academic year.
 I have been a supporter of OUTMemphis and Planned Parenthood since Aug.
 2017, and I also have supported WKNO, Public Broadcasting for the Mid-South since July 2018.

 If you have any more questions, please feel free to fill out the contact form on the “Contact Me” page.